DOJ sues La. company over cancer risk to minority community

-WASHINGTON (AP) — Federal officials sued a Louisiana chemical maker on Tuesday, alleging that it presented an unacceptable cancer risk to the nearby majority-Black community and demanding cuts in toxic emissions.
+WASHINGTON (AP) — Federal officials sued a Louisiana chemical maker on Tuesday, alleging that it presents an unacceptable cancer risk to the nearby majority-Black community and demanding cuts in toxic emissions.

-Denka Performance Elastomer LLC makes synthetic rubber, emitting the carcinogen chloroprene, in such high concentrations that it poses an unacceptable cancer risk, according to the federal complaint.
+Denka Performance Elastomer LLC makes synthetic rubber, emitting the carcinogen chloroprene and other chemicals in such high concentrations that it poses an unacceptable cancer risk, according to the federal complaint.
 Children are particularly vulnerable.
 There’s an elementary school a half-mile from the plant.

 “The company has not moved far enough or fast enough to reduce emissions or ensure the safety of the surrounding community,” EPA Administrator Michael Regan said in a statement.

+Denka, a Japanese company that bought the rubber-making plant in 2015, did not immediately respond to messages seeking comment.
+A company spokesperson said in September that advocates described a crisis that “simply does not exist.”

+Denka’s facility makes neoprene, a flexible, synthetic rubber used to produce common goods such as wetsuits, laptop sleeves, orthopedic braces and automotive belts and hoses.
+Chloroprene is a liquid raw material used to produce neoprene and is emitted into the air from various areas at the facility.

-Every community, no matter its demographics, should be able to breathe clean air and drink clean water, Associate Attorney General Vanita Gupta said.
-“Our suit aims to stop Denka’s dangerous pollution,”' she said.
+Associate Attorney General Vanita Gupta said every community, no matter its demographics, should be able to breathe clean air and drink clean water.
+“Our suit aims to stop Denka’s dangerous pollution,” she said in a statement.

+The lawsuit demands that Denka eliminate dangerous emissions of chloroprene.
+Air monitoring consistently shows long-term chloroprene concentrations in the air near Denka’s LaPlace plant as high as 15 times the levels recommended for a 70-year exposure to the chemical, the complaint says.

 The complaint is the latest move by the Biden administration that targets pollution in an 85-mile stretch from New Orleans to Baton Rouge officially known as the Mississippi River Chemical Corridor, but more commonly called Cancer Alley.
 The region contains several hot spots where cancer risks are far above levels deemed acceptable by the EPA.
 The White House has prioritized environmental enforcement in communities overburdened by long-term pollution.